Alan-Cha/autoX-article/README.md

 ### Takeaways

-AutoX, short for automatic experimentation, is a powerful new feature of Iter8 that can let you automatically launch experiments on your Kubernetes applications.
-Configuring AutoX is straightforward and just requires specifying a trigger and the experiments you want to launch.
-As you update your apps, AutoX will help you get the latest performance statstics.
+AutoX is a powerful new feature of Iter8 that lets you automatically launch performance experiments on your Kubernetes applications as soon as you update them.
+Configuring AutoX is straightforward too, and just requires specifying a trigger resource and the experiments you want to launch.
 After trying out the tutorial, consider trying it out on your own Kubernetes apps.
 Please see the [Iter8 documentation](https://iter8.tools) for more information about AutoX, experiments, tasks, and much more!
 If you need any help, you can find us on [Slack](https://join.slack.com/t/iter8-tools/shared_invite/zt-awl2se8i-L0pZCpuHntpPejxzLicbmw) where we are happy to answer any questions.